SwiftIDK/MemrisePointHack/README.md

 ## Prerequisites
 Before we continue, make sure you are logged into Memrise and are using a suitable broswer such as Chrome (or any other chromium based ones) or Firfox.
 <br>
-If you haven't already, also go download [Git](https://git-scm.com/downloads) as you will need Git Bash.
+If you don't already, please go download [Git](https://git-scm.com/downloads) as you will need Git Bash.
 Or if you are running linux, just put it in the terminal.
 Mac, I have no clue, this will probably work the same.

 ## Setup
 For this tool you will need the following: your cookies and csfr token.
 Here is how you should go about getting these!